NassimNimo/Chat-live/README.md

 # Live Chat Application

-This is a simple live chat application built using [Node.js](https://nodejs.org/) and [Socket.io](https://socket.io/) and [React](https://react.dev/) and [MongoDB](https://www.mongodb.com/) for real-time communication.
+This is a simple live chat application built using [Node.js](https://nodejs.org/), [Socket.io](https://socket.io/), [React](https://react.dev/) and [MongoDB](https://www.mongodb.com/) for real-time communication.
 Users can join chat rooms, send messages, and view messages from other users in real time.
 The logs of the Chats are stored in a MongoDB database.

 ## Features